 Some employees are provided specialized training on removal of Class II flooring.
-These employees may remove and replace cracked/damaged floor tile that is nonfriable only.
+These employees may remove and replace cracked/damaged floor tile that is non-friable only.
+Any floor tile that has become friable will be handled by other Class I and II Asbestos Workers.

-Class III Asbestos Work (Operations and Maintenance) - employees complete a 16hour course addressing asbestos activities.
+Class III Asbestos Work (Operations and Maintenance) - employees complete a 16-hour course addressing asbestos activities.
 These employees may be involved in work that may disturb ACM for the purpose of accessing building components and equipment.
 Course content includes background information pertaining to asbestos, health effects, legal issues, respiratory protection, work practices, supervisory skills, and regulatory requirements.
 Hands on training includes the use of protective equipment, asbestos removal techniques, and preparation of small work areas for abatement.
 Class III asbestos workers may act as competent persons for Class III and IV asbestos activities.

-Class IV asbestos work - employees complete an asbestos awareness course which includes general information on the types of asbestos, labeling, identifying hazardous areas associated health effects, and how to reduce the risk of exposure using safe work practices.
+Class IV asbestos work - employees complete a two (2) hour awareness course which includes general information on the types of asbestos, labeling, identifying hazardous areas associated health effects, and how to reduce the risk of exposure using safe work practices.